DarrenXu94/gatsby-starter-netlify-cms/src/pages/about/index.md

 The most important and obvious factor to rating choccy is the taste.
 I enjoy a smooth yet subtle flavor.
 Not too overwhelming but pleasant to eat plenty of.

 ### Texture
-For me, the texture cannot be bland but rather an exciting adventure to pertake in.
-The blocks of chocolate should not be too thick as to be a chore to eat, rather a more mangable and crunchable size.
+For me, the texture cannot be bland but rather an exciting adventure to partake in.
+The blocks of chocolate should not be too thick as to be a chore to eat, rather a more managable and crunchable size.

 ### Price
 I ain't made of money, but I am willing to splash for good quality.